JWST's PEARLS: Prime Extragalactic Areas for Reionization and Lensing Science: Project Overview and First Results: PEARLS Calibration, Mosaicing and Data Quality

 \mn {\bf \bul NIRCam Straylight Levels:}\ JWST has an open-architecture Optical Telescope Element (OTE), and it will have more straylight (SL) than a closed-tube design such as HST or Spitzer.
-The JWST Project designed the JWST sunshield and baffles to minimize SL with expected levels $\la$20--40\% (worst case) of the Zodiacal SB in a given direction.
-Under non-optimal angles, the Galactic Center --- the brightest near-IR source in the sky other than the Sun, Earth, and Moon --- can add to the SL that reflects off the sunshield and secondary mirror into the telescope path.
-Estimates of the SL levels have been made by \citet[\eg][]{Lightsey2016}, and are incorporated in extensions of the JWST ETC predictions.
+The JWST Project designed the JWST sunshield and baffles to minimize SL with expected levels $\la$20--40\% (worst case) of the Zodiacal SB in a given direction. {\ch Bright near-IR sources like the Zodiacal cloud, Galactic Center and Galactic plane---the brightest NIR sources in the sky other than the Sun, Earth, and Moon---can add SL that scatters off dust accumulated on the primary mirror into the telescope FOV}.
+Estimates of the SL levels have been made by \citet[\eg][]{Lightsey2016} and are incorporated in extensions of the JWST ETC predictions.
 Tables~4--5 show the predicted SL levels for our PEARLS targets.
 The predicted SL levels are modest at 0.9--3.5~\mum, but they increase at wavelengths longer than 4.5~\mum\ due to the increased thermal foreground from the telescope and Zodiacal belt.
 Further details on the adopted SL levels are given in Section~\ref{sec5} and Appendix~\ref{secAppC}.